Trenton Barnhart

-Trenton Carl Barnhart (born November 12, 1996) is an American politician who has served as a Delegate from the 7th district to the West Virginia House of Delegates since 2019.
-Barnhart is a Republican.
+Trenton Carl Barnhart (born November 12, 1996) is an American politician who is a Republican member of the West Virginia Senate.
+He previously served in the West Virginia House of Delegates.

 Early life, education, and career

 Barnhart was born in St. Marys, West Virginia to Mark and Lori Barnhart.
 He has a B.A. and an M.B.A from the University of Charleston.
 He was employed as a community banker and compliance auditor.
 He was also a member of the Pleasants County Republican Executive Committee.

 Elections

 2019

 Barnhart was appointed by West Virginia governor Jim Justice following the resignation of Delegate Jason Harshbarger, on September 17, 2019.

 2020

 In his first primary election, Barnhart was challenged by fellow Republican Kerry Murphy, whom he defeated with 53.65% of the vote.

 Barnhart won unopposed in the general election.

+2026

+In January, 2026, Barnhart was appointed to the West Virginia Senate by governor Patrick Morrisey following the resignation of Senator Donna Boley.